Imagine you’re closing Q4 books and find 30 unmatched transactions…

 The payment reconciliation process can vary depending on the organization, its systems, and the specific payment circumstances.
 However, the following steps are often involved in the reconciliation process:

-- Collect and review payment records: First step is to gather all relevant payment records, such as invoices, receipts, and bank statements, and review them to ensure they are complete and correct for the respective time period.
+- Collect and review payment records: The first step is to gather all relevant payment records, such as invoices, receipts, and bank statements, and review them to ensure they are complete and correct for the respective time period.

 - Match payments to invoices: The next step is to match payments to corresponding invoices or receipts.
 This can be done by checking the payment amount, payment dates, and payee information from the bank statement.